Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say - KESQ

 By Madeline Holcombe, CNN

-Murdaugh is described as a co-defendant in the affidavit, although no charges have been announced against the 53-year-old attorney.
+The 53-year-old attorney is described as a co-defendant in the affidavit, though no charges have been announced against him.

+Murdaugh allegedly provided Curtis Edward Smith, 61, of Colleton County, with a firearm and told Smith to shoot him in the head, according to the affidavit.

+The purpose of the scheme was for Smith to kill Murdaugh so that his son could collect the life insurance payout, , according to the affidavit.

+Smith has been charged with assisted suicide; conspiracy to commit insurance fraud; pointing and presenting a firearm; and assault and battery of a high and aggravated nature, according to a South Carolina Law Enforcement Division, or SLED.

+Smith admitted Tuesday to being present at the shooting of Murdaugh and to disposing of the firearm, the affidavit said.

-SLED said additional charges are expected in the case.
+Additional charges are expected in the case, SLED said.
 Smith has also been charged with the distribution of methamphetamine and possession of marijuana, according to SLED.

 It’s not clear if Smith has retained legal counsel at this time.
 CNN has reached out to a Murdaugh family spokesperson for comment.